gavinmcfarland/combino/README.md

 #### Conditional Files

-You can also conditionally include specific files based on configuration:
+You can also conditionally include specific files based on configuration.

 ```bash
 templates/